So you’ve found a stray animal in your neighborhood or roaming the streets. What do you do now?

 You will find the most success when the animal’s face is seen in many places.
+Facebook has many lost and found pet pages where you can post.
 You can place ads in newspapers, on local websites such as craigslist.com

 and place flyers in animal-friendly places of interest.
 When making up flyers, we recommend coming up with a story that describes the way and location the animal was found, it’s temperament, health condition, a great photo and your contact information.
 Suggested places to post the flyers include dog parks, pet supply stores, vet offices, local businesses like juice bars and coffee shops, and perhaps at your workplace.

 If you contact us, Much Love will place a photo and description of your animal as a courtesy on AdoptAPet.com and Petfinder.com.
 We also recommend contacting many other animal rescue groups.
 They might post you to their sites as well and allow your animal to be courtesy showings at their adoption sites.

 We are pleased to help others who are doing their best to help these loving creatures.
 We are happy to place an animal in need of a home on www.Petfinder.com